Phil-Grim/london_properties_analysis/README.md

 Data ingestion is orchestrated via Prefect and Github Actions.

-[web_to_gcs_bq.py](flows/web_to_gcs_bq.py) consists of 5 intermediate tasks within a `main_flow()` function:
+[web_to_gcs_bq.py](flows/web_to_gcs_bq.py) consists of 6 intermediate tasks within a `main_flow()` function:

 1. A rightmove search url is created by `extract_rightmove_url()`.
 This has adjustable parameters which define the search results.
 This url is fed into `get_rightmove_results()`, which scrapes the result pages and returns a list of individual property listing urls.
 This function has a 'test' parameter.
 If set to True, the function will only return urls from the first page of results.
 2. This list of property listings is then fed into a `scrape_page()`, which scrapes relevant information from each property listing and returns a list of dictionaries.
 Each dictionary represents an information set for one property listing.
 3. This list of dictionaries is then sent to `clean()`, which creates a pandas DataFrame and applies a schema specified in [dtypes.yaml](dtypes.yaml)
 4. The dataframe is then sent to `save_to_gcp()`, where it is saved as a parquet file before being uploaded to a GCS bucket, using credentials stored in a GCP Credentials block and a GCS Bucket block created in a Prefect Cloud account
+5. The london_postcodes.csv lookup file is uploaded to the GCS bucket using the `lookup_to_bucket()` function.
+This matches all London postcodes to their respective Boroughs and Zones.
-5. Finally, `create_external_table()`, again using the GCP Credentials block, creates - if it doesn't already exist - an external table in a specified BigQuery dataset which points to the GCS bucket location which is storing the parquet files.
+6. Finally, `create_external_table()`, again using the GCP Credentials block, creates - if it doesn't already exist - two external tables in a specified BigQuery dataset.
+One holds the raw rightmove data - this points to the GCS bucket location which is storing the parquet files.
+The other holds the postcode lookup data

 Github Actions is then used to schedule this Prefect flow.
 The [.github/workflows](.github/workflows/) folder contains [scheduled.yaml](.github/workflows/scheduled_run.yaml), which is set to run daily (using cron scheduling).
-This script, when triggered, creates an ubuntu VM runner and installs python 3.11 and the dependencies specified in [requirements.txt](requirements.txt) onto this VM.
+- This script, when triggered, creates an ubuntu VM runner and installs python 3.11 and the dependencies specified in [requirements.txt](requirements.txt) onto this VM.
 It then logs into a specified Prefect Cloud account from a terminal session and runs the Prefect flow.
 The script is currently configured to not run as a test (the test parameter is set to False).
 This can be changed by editing the yaml file.
 - The [.github/workflows](.github/workflows/) folder also contains two further yaml scripts, which do the same as the above, but with different triggers.
 One - [push_to_main_run.yaml](.github/workflows/push_to_main_run.yaml) - is triggered when changes are pushed to the main branch of the github repo.
 I've disabled this github action.
 The other - [manual_run.yaml](.github/workflows/manual_run.yaml) - can be triggered manually from the Actions tab within your github repo, and requires that the user specify whether it is a test run or not.

 The [web_to_gcs_bq.py](flows/web_to_gcs_bq.py) is rate-limited, and so a full run (with test set to False) can take ~30 minutes to complete.
 This has been done to ensure that the sript doesn't make too many requests within a given period of time, something which could see your IP address blocked.
 For every 6 pages that the script scrapes, there is a randomised wait of between 2 and 5 seconds before moving to the next page.
 There is then a randomised wait between 10 and 25 seconds every 50 pages that the script scrapes added to this.

-**Also explaining why Prefect + Guthub Actions both used**

 ### Data Warehouse

 All data is warehoused in BigQuery.
 - The output of the ingestion script is stored as an external table within BigQuery
-- A lookup table is also held in BigQuery - this contains of London postcodes and their Borough.
-Lookup tables would typically be held as seeds from within a dbt project, but this lookup table was too large for that to be appropriate
+- A postcode lookup table is also held in BigQuery (this has also been produced by the ingestion script) - this contains of London postcodes and their Borough.
+Lookup tables would typically be held as seeds from within a dbt project, but this lookup table was too large for that to be appropriate .
 - This data is then transformed in DBT and materialised into tables
     - The data is partitioned using the Date_Listed field - as most filtering is likely to occur on the date column
     - The data isn't clustered, as we are only handling a small quantity of data and so it isn't at this point efficient to cluster.